 The BAI helps measure the severity of your anxiety.
 You can take the test by yourself.
 It may also be given orally by a professional or paraprofessional.

 There are 21 multiple-choice questions that ask you to rate your experience of symptoms during the past week.
 These symptoms include tingling, numbness, and fear.
 Answer options include “not at all,” “mildly,” “moderately,” or “severely.”

 Social Phobia Inventory (SPIN)

-This 17-question, self-administered test measures your level of social phobia.
-You are asked to rate your anxiety in relation to various social situations.
-Rating is on a scale of 0 to 4.
+This 17-question self-assessment measures your level of social phobia.
+You rate your anxiety in relation to various social situations on a scale from zero to four.
 Zero indicates no anxiety.
 Four indicates extreme anxiety.

 Penn State Worry Questionnaire

 This test is the most widely used measure of worry.
-It is used to distinguish between social anxiety disorder and generalized anxiety disorder.
-The test has 16 questions that measure the generality, excessiveness, and uncontrollability of your worry.
+It distinguishes between social anxiety disorder and generalized anxiety disorder.
+The test uses 16 questions to measure your worry’s generality, excessiveness, and uncontrollability.

 Generalized Anxiety Disorder Scale

 This seven-question test is a screening tool for generalized anxiety disorder.
-You will be asked how often in the past two weeks you have been bothered by symptoms such as feeling irritable, nervous, or afraid.
-The answer choices are “not at all,” “several days,” “more than half the days,” or “nearly every day.”
+You’re asked how often in the past two weeks you’ve been bothered by feelings of irritability, nervousness, or fear.
+Options include “not at all,” “several days,” “more than half the days,” or “nearly every day.”

 Yale-Brown Obsessive-Compulsive Scale (YBOCS)